-"REGIONAL ECONOMIC DEVELOPMENT PARTNERSHIPS.

-"§ 158-45.
-Scope.

-This Article does not apply to those counties included in regional economic development commissions established pursuant to G.S.
-158-8.1, 158-8.2, and 158-8.3 until July 1, 1996.

-"§ 158-46.
+1 2 Economic Whereas, the enactment of the North Carolina Partnership for Regional Development will encourage regional cooperation throughout North Carolina 3 al government boundaries and across the public, private, and nonprofit sectors 4 to enable a all parts of the State to become more competitive for economic development; 5 Now, there efore, 6 ral Assembly of North Carolina enacts: 7 Section 1.
+Chapter 158 of the General Statutes is amended by adding a new 8 Article to read: 9 " ARTICLE 5.
+10 '' REGIONAL ECONOMIC DEVELOPMENT PARTNERSHIPS.
+11 " § 158-45.
+12 Article does not apply to those counties included in regional economic 13 developme ent commissions established pursuant to G.S.
+158-8.1, 158-8.2, and 158-8.3, 14 or countie s included in the Global TransPark Development Zone created pursuant to 15 G.S.
+158-3 33 until July 1, 1996.
+16 " § 158-46.
 Definitions.

-The following definitions apply in this Article:

-- (1) Department.
-The Department of Commerce. - (2) Distress factor.
-A county's distress factor as calculated under G.S.
-105-130.40(c). - (3) Region.
-An area served by a regional economic development commission. - (4) Regional economic development partnership.
-A regional economic development commission certified by the Department pursuant to this Article.
+17 The fo llowing definitions apply in this Article: 18 (1) Department. - The Department of Commerce.
+19 (2) Distress factor. - A county's distress factor as calculated under G.S.
+20 105-130.40(c).
+21 (3) Region. - An area served by a regional economic development 22 commission.
+23 (4) Regional economic development partnership. - A regional economic 24 development commission certified by the Department pursuant to this 25 Article.
+26 " § 158-47.

-"§ 158-47.
 Partnership requirements; governing body.

-- (a) Requirements.
-A regional economic development partnership must include an adequate number of counties, and municipalities of those counties, to demonstrate to the Department that the regional partnership meets all of the following requirements: - (1) It is of adequate size in population and geographic scope to effectively undertake economic development activities, to market as a distinct and viable region for attraction of new investment, and to generate adequate local resources to effectively cooperate with the Department. - (2) It is economically integrated as determined by commuting patterns, economic base, economic interrelationships, major employers, or other indicators of economic integration. - (3) It has an identifiable focal point of economic activity, known as an economic engine or driver, within the regional boundaries on which to build an effective economic development and marketing strategy, such as a metropolitan area, a cluster of manufacturing or nonmanufacturing industries, a natural resource base, or other clearly identifiable economic resources. - (b) Governing Body.
-Each regional economic development partnership shall be governed by a board that is broadly representative of the citizens of the local governments that comprise the partnership.
-The board should reflect the diverse population of the region and include representatives of the public sector, the private sector, and the nonprofit sector.
+27 Requirements. - A regional economic development partnership must include 28 te number of counties, and municipalities of those counties, to demonstrate to 29 ment that the regional partnership meets all of the following requirements: 30 (1) It is of adequate size in population and geographic scope to effectively 31 undertake economic development activities, to market as a distinct and 32 viable region for attraction of new investment, and to generate 33 adequate local resources to effectively cooperate with the Department.
+34 (2) It is economically integrated as determined by commuting patterns, 35 economic base, economic interrelationships, major employers, or other 36 indicators of economic integration.
+37 (3) It has an identifiable focal point of economic activity, known as an 38 economic engine or driver, within the regional boundaries on which to 39 build an effective economic development and marketing strategy, such 40 as a metropolitan area, a cluster of manufacturing or nonmanufacturing 41 industries, a natural resource base, or other clearly identifiable 42 economic resources.
+43 (b) Governing Body. - Each regional economic development partnership shall be governed by a board that is broadly representative of the citizens of the local governments that comprise the partnership.
+The board shall reflect the diverse population of the region and include representatives of the public sector, the private sector, and the nonprofit sector.
 Where appropriate and practical, the board should also include representation, voting or nonvoting, from other regional organizations within the boundaries of the partnership.
 Voting representation shall be allocated on an equitable basis among the members of the partnership.